mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-disable.rst

 IAM - Disable Service Account
 =============================

-The example allows to disable filtered service accounts which contain similar displayName.
+It's a best security practice to avoid usage of real purpose of service accounts in their names.

+This policy disables all service accounts that contains blacklisted words.

 .. code-block:: yaml